 Today’s blog post is a little different.
 Today I won’t be featuring another couple’s engagement or wedding – but a very special and very personal moment in my own life.
 It’s a long post, but filled with our proposal story and one of the most incredible moments in my life.
-There is another post over at Bayside Bride that Krista put together – filled with her photographs!

 There is a lot to share – so without further ado: